syncopika/piano_roll_browser/README.md

 a music sequencer inspired by LMMS, one of the best software applications ever!
 also influenced a bit by PxTone Collage, another great application!

-**It is highly recommended that Chrome be used for optimal functionality (except for recording) at the moment.
-Additionally, please note that this application is not intended to be used on mobile devices.**
+**Please note that this application is not intended to be used on mobile devices.**

 ![screenshot of the piano roll](screenshots/current.png "current look")